django-cms/django-cms/docs/how_to/custom_plugins.rst

 because depending on the order the migrations are executed, the historical models may be out of sync with the applied database schema.

-To keep compatibility with 3.0 and 3.x you can force the datamigration to run before the django CMS migration that creates treebeard fields, by doing this the datamigration will always be executed on the "old" database schema and no conflict will exist.
+To keep compatibility with 3.0 and 3.x you can force the data migration to run before the django CMS migration that creates treebeard fields, by doing this the data migration will always be executed on the "old" database schema and no conflict will exist.

 For South migrations add this: